PerentieGroup/Kchomp/README.md

 in case the master process crashes.
 * Use something like [redis-commander](https://github.com/joeferner/redis-commander) to have a nice GUI for exploring your redis database.
-* Use something like [logrotator](http://www.thegeekstuff.com/2010/07/logrotate-examples/) to rotate log output from s-nomp.
-* Use [New Relic](http://newrelic.com/) to monitor your s-nomp instance and server performance.

-#### Upgrading s-nomp
+#### Upgrading Kchomp
-When updating s-nomp to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
+When updating Kchomp to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
-* Inside your s-nomp directory (where the init.js script is) do `git pull` to get the latest s-nomp code.
+* Inside your Kchomp directory (where the init.js script is) do `git pull` to get the latest Kchomp code.
 * Remove the dependenices by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm update` to force updating/reinstalling of the dependencies.
 * Compare your `config.json` and `pool_configs/coin.json` configurations to the latest example ones in this repo or the ones in the setup instructions where each config field is explained. <b>You may need to modify or add any new changes.</b>